Appearance & Reality > The Lord Jesus Christ > Strong and weak

 11 This was in accordance with the eternal purpose which He carried out in Christ Jesus our Lord,

 At the heart of the mystery (v.
 9) is the eternal purpose of God, which He carried out in Christ Jesus (v.
-11), the “unfathomable riches of Christ” (v.
+11), the unfathomable riches of Christ (v.
 8), and the manifold wisdom of God being made known through the church (v.
 10).

 Paul prays for the believers to be strengthened through the Spirit in the inner man, and that being rooted and grounded in love, they may be able to comprehend the breadth and length and height and depth.
-It seems to me that this has to do with comprehending the eternal purpose of God and the issues involved - what is in God’s heart, what He desires to accomplish, how to fulfil it, how this is bound up with the unfathomable riches of Christ, how it is carried out in Christ, and how the manifold wisdom of God can be manifested through the church.
+It seems to me that this has to do with comprehending the eternal purpose of God and the issues involved – what is in God’s heart, what He desires to accomplish, how it is to be fulfilled, how this is bound up with the unfathomable riches of Christ, how it is carried out in Christ, and how the manifold wisdom of God can be manifested through the church.

 Comprehensive, wholesome knowledge of the whole counsel of God